Synthetixio/synthetix-docs/content/contracts/walkthrus/settlement.md

                 // This check is what exchanger.settle() will perform, added here for explicitness require(exchanger.maxSecsLeftInWaitingPeriod(user, synthKey) == 0, "Cannot settle during the waiting period");

-                // This function is public - any user or contract can call it exchanger.settle(user, synthKey)
+                // This function has no msg.sender restriction - any address can call it (they'll just have to pay the gas on behalf of the user) exchanger.settle(user, synthKey)
             }